nishantlpegasian-bit/cf-ai-travel-assitant/README.md

 ├── tsconfig.json       # TypeScript configuration
 └── README.md           # This documentation
 ```
-(Same as that of LLM Chat Application)
+(Same as that of LLM Chat Application template)